GrayCodez/i-pro-file-review/iPF_PROFILE.md

 Then, we visualize.
 All insights are churned to ensure that partially digested problems are broken down into fine-grain absorbable units.
 We use these units to sketch a walking skeleton of the proposed digital solution.

-On the last stage, we quickly ship a working product, a platform for our clien's feedback but also a platform to help us deliver.
+On the last stage, we quickly ship a working product, a platform for our client's feedback but also a platform to help us deliver.
 With each shipment we iterate, each one dressed to suit adjustments by the user and the market.

 *The only right, our client's right; a product done right.*